haacked/haacked.com/_posts/archived/2006-12-22-Soccer_Camp.aspx.markdown

 ---
 layout: post
-title: "Soccer Camp"
+title: Soccer Camp
 date: 2006-12-22 -0800
 comments: true
 disqus_identifier: 18178
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2006/12/21/Soccer_Camp.aspx/"
 ---

 No, this was definitely not a good sight for me.
 With my team pressing the attack, an unfortunate turnover left our defense out of position to help as the opposing team quickly capitalized.[![Ezra and